Updated: June 22, 2026

 Capturing stills, behind-the-scenes clips, or b-roll footage alongside the main asset

-Logging timestamps or transcriptions to identify quotable or reusable moments
+Logging timestamps or transcriptions to find quotable or reusable moments

-This approach reduces friction later when it’s time to publish on multiple platforms, something some creatives say is a bottleneck when content isn’t planned for multipurpose use.
+This method reduces friction later when it’s time to publish on multiple platforms, something most creatives find is a bottleneck when trying to post content not pre-planned to work everywhere.

 Systems and Tools That Enable Repurposing